-8.2 Approve the application for the reasons given in this report and delegate authority to the Assistant Director - Planning, Transport and Public Protection to grant planning permission subject to all of the following:

-- i) the completion and signing of an obligation under s.106 of the Town and Country Planning Act 1990 relating to the following heads of terms: - Housing For 35% of the development to be for affordable housing provision as required by policy CSTP2. - Education A financial contribution of £873,347.77 towards nursery and primary education provision to mitigate the impact of the development. - Healthcare A financial contribution of £66,240 towards local healthcare to mitigate the impact of the development and this is to be confirmed by the NHS. - Highways A financial contribution of £525 per annum for a minimum of five years for Travel Plan monitoring purposes to mitigate the impact of the development. - Ecology A financial contribution of £21,097.44 towards the Essex Coast RAMS strategy to mitigate the impact of the development upon the Thames Estuary and Marshes SPA. - ii) the following planning conditions:
+- 8.2 Approve the application for the reasons given in this report and delegate authority to the Assistant Director Planning, Transport and Public Protection to grant planning permission subject to all of the following: - i) Referral to the Secretary of State and subject to the application not being called in; - ii) the completion and signing of an obligation under s.106 of the Town and Country Planning Act 1990 relating to the following heads of terms: - Housing For 35% of the development to be for affordable housing provision as required by policy CSTP2. - Education A financial contribution of £873,347.77 towards nursery and primary education provision to mitigate the impact of the development. - Healthcare A financial contribution towards local healthcare to mitigate the impact of the development and this is to be confirmed by the NHS. - Highways A financial contribution of £525 per annum for a minimum of five years for Travel Plan monitoring purposes to mitigate the impact of the development. - Ecology A financial contribution of £21,097.44 towards the Essex Coast RAMS strategy to mitigate the impact of the development upon the Thames Estuary and Marshes SPA. - iii) the following planning conditions: